3rd straight day of record heat possible for Las Vegas

 Another day of record-breaking high temperatures is possible Friday as the heat wave smothering the Las Vegas Valley and much of the U.S. West stretches on.

+If temperatures reach or surpass 115, it will be the third record-breaking day for the city in a row.

-Temperatures on Thursday were forecast at 113, but the official high measured by the weather service at its official monitoring station at McCarran International Airport reached 114, breaking the previous daily record set in 1940 by one degree.
+Temperatures on Thursday were forecast at 113, but the official high at McCarran reached 114, breaking the previous daily record set in 1940 by one degree.
 Wednesday’s high came in at 116, surpassing the daily record for June 16 by two degrees and falling just one degree shy of the all-time Las Vegas heat record of 117.

 “Keep doing what everybody is doing, try to avoid outside when it’s the hottest hours,” meteorologist Ashley Nickerson advised.